ARCUS Research

 ARCUS Research 2024

 The program received 47 applicants from 22 countries and regions around the world.
-Following a careful screening process, four participants have been selected.
+Following a careful screening process, four participants were selected.

 Residency period: June 7 – July 6, 2024